Race Across America: Records

 In its traditional form, RAAM is a solo competitor event – a non-stop individual time trial.
 As noted above, this idea was expanded in 1989 with the creation of the new HPV (Human Powered Vehicle) category as a four-person relay; race organizers called this the Human Powered Vehicle Race Across America.
 HPV RAAM was slated as a platform for technology advancement in cycling aerodynamics and human powered propulsion, but it also paved the way for more team competitions thereafter.
 Favored to win, Team Gold Rush led most of the way but did not finish.
 First, second and third places went to Team Lightning, Team Cronos and Team Strawberry, respectively.
-Team Lightning set the overall fastest RAAM time of 5:01:08 over a relatively short course of 2911 mi, a record which still stands as of 2025.
+Team Lightning set the overall fastest RAAM time of 5:01:08 over a relatively short course of 2911 mi, a record which still stands as of 2026.
 In later years team members could ride together to take advantage of drafting, so speeds improved, but in the 1989 race there could only be one rider on the road at a time.

 Team Action Sports from Bakersfield, California, established the record for the four-person male division in 2004.
 The team, whose members were Nathaniel Faulkner, Kerry Ryan, Sean Nealy, and William Innes, averaged 23.06 mph to complete the 2959 mi in 5:08:17.
-The record for an eight-person team was established by Team Bemer in 2022.
-This squad of riders completed 3028 mi in 5:01:52, for an average speed of 24.85 mph.
+The record for an eight-person team was established by Team SV Enge-Sande in 2026.
+This squad of riders completed 3068 mi in 5:02:47, for an average speed of 24.99 mph.

 In 2021, Leah Goldstein became the first woman to win the overall solo division.
-As of 2025, women have been RAAM overall winners twice.
+As of 2026, women have been RAAM overall winners twice.